 We don’t allow date changes within 28 days of your arrival date.

 Cancellations between 27 and 14 days prior to your arrival date are charged at 50% of your accommodation cost.
 Cancellations between 13 and 0 days prior to your arrival date are charged at 100% of your accommodation cost.

 Please be aware that if you have booked any third party services through us we would also pass any cancellation costs on to you (these are only likely to be incurred within the 7-0 days cancellation period).

 We strongly advise that you have good travel insurance in place so that you are covered by your policy in the event of cancellation.

-Yes we have a wifi booster which means that there is wifi available across much of the land at Pengelly Retreat (although not inside the Boat House and Sail House).
+Yes we have a Wi-Fi booster which means that there is wifi available across much of the land at Pengelly Retreat including inside the Boat House and Sail House.
 Please be aware however that there is no mobile phone signal across most of our land although you may pick up patchy reception in places.

-We have a TV in the Mill Annexe with all UK terrestrial and Freesat channels.
 We don’t have TVs in the Sail House or the Boat House as a stay here is about enjoying time in nature and getting away from technology as much as possible.
 However, if you fancy a cinema night-in, both Sail House and Boat House have a projector which you can plug your laptop into to watch a movie on the roll-down white screen.